WHAT YOU NEED TO KNOW ABOUT MEMBER IDS, DEDUCTIBLES, AND MEDIGAP PLANS.

 - The Medicare Access and CHIP Re-Authorization Act of 2015 eliminates all Medigap Plans that cover the Medicare Part B deductible.

-- These changes only impact beneficiaries who aren’t “Medicare-eligible” until after 2020.
+- These changes to Medicare only impact beneficiaries who aren’t “Medicare-eligible” until after 2020.
 Patients who turned 65 prior to January 1st, 2020 can continue to enroll in these first-dollar coverage plans after they have been discontinued.

 - Patients with a first-dollar coverage plan can remain on that plan.
 They don’t need to make any changes to their coverage unless they’re simply comparing benefits and/or rates to see if there’s a better plan.